Easy Beef Stroganoff is pure comfort food (and really easy to make).

 Instructions

-- In a large skillet or saucepan, heat olive oil over medium-high heat.
+- In a large skillet or Dutch oven, heat olive oil over medium-high heat.
 Brown beef in small batches for about 1 minute on each side until lightly browned.
 Transfer to a plate and set aside.

 - Reduce the heat to medium.
 Add butter and onion to the pan, cooking until the onion is softened, about 4-5 minutes.
 Add the mushrooms and garlic, continuing to cook until softened, about 4 minutes.